magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/pip-installation.md

 ## Package manager installation

-To install ThingsBoard Gateway as python module, you should follow steps below:
+To install IoT Hub Gateway as python module, you should follow steps below:

 **1. Install required libraries to the system with apt:**